Home | Old Testament Studies | Isaiah 40-66 Table of Contents | Previous Section | Next Section |

 SPECIAL TOPIC: YHWH'S ETERNAL REDEMPTIVE PLAN

-▣ "He has clothed me with garments of salvation" Here is an example of the joy of a wedding feast used as imagery for the spiritual joy of knowing God.
+▣ "He has clothed me with garments of salvation" Here is an example of the joy of a wedding feast used as imagery for the spiritual joy of knowing YHWH.
 This imagery is extended in the NT to refer to believers as having Christ's robes of righteousness (cf. 2 Cor.
 5:21).

 61:11 See Isa.
 40:8 and 55:10-11.